 A recently dead body is stolen and taken to the lab of Frankenstein (Peter Cushing), who sets to work making the heart beat again.
 A priest (James Maxwell) in search of the missing body, invades the lab, and wrecks Frankenstein’s experiment.
 Frankenstein fights the priest off, then flees with his assistant, Hans (Sandor Eles).
 Fleeing to his home town of Karlstadt, Frankenstein means to reclaim his property, so that he can sell it for money to continue his experiments.

 Frankenstein arrives in town during a carnival, and the locals are too distracted to recognise him.
 Returning to his chateau, he finds the place in disrepair.
 In the cobwebbed remains of his lab, he finds that he’s been hanged in effigy.
-He tells Hans about the creation of his creature.
+He tells Hans about how he made of his original creature.
 Interestingly, his story is completely different from the one told in Curse of Frankenstein.
 In this telling, Frankenstein worked alone, creating a being and keeping it on ice until an appropriate storm developed.
 The reanimation scene is far more elaborate than Curse, but the Monster (Kiwi Kingston) looks… well, kind of awful.

 Frankenstein and Hans attend the carnival in masks, and run across the burgomaster and police chief (David Hutcheson and Duncan Lamont) who ran him out of town.
 At first amused to see his old adversary, Frankenstein becomes furious when he realises that the burgomaster is wearing a ring stolen from Frankenstein’s home.
 His shouting attracts the police, and Frankenstein and Hans flee, passing through the tent of Professor Zoltan (Peter Woodthorpe), a sideshow hypnotist.
 Zoltan’s act is closed down by the police.